qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   see and execute the one 'Edit' action for their platform to run the editor).

 There are several examples included in the dialog.
-You can load them by clicking on **[Add default actions]**.
+You can load them by clicking on **[Create default actions]**.
+To edit any of the examples, double-click its row.
 One example is performing a search based on an attribute value.
 This concept is used in the following discussion.

 .. index:: Actions, Attribute Actions
    single: Actions; Define an action